pitikikoune/YOLODatasetCreator/README.md

 The file names of the images and labels need to be the same to be associated with each other, which is already done if you use the LabelImg program.

 ## How do I use the program?
+You MUST put the exe at the same directory as the "frames" and "labels" folder.
 Once you execute the program, a terminal will show up, asking for the dataset name, folder names, training/validation ratio, then ask if you want to delete the two folders once it's done.

 ## Where do i place the dataset then?